 The security risk will only grow stronger if smart devices and ‘things’ are not properly and periodically regulated.
 The ‘Internet of Thing’s industry has already launched connected devices such as smart washing machines, smartphones, smart electronics, and smart cars.

-Further development in the already-launched products and new smart products will be seen in market in the near future.
+Further development in the already-launched products and new smart products will be seen in the market in the near future.
 However, with more and smarter digitally connected products available in the market, the risk of being cyber-attacked or cyber-bullied will continue to grow and linger on our heads.

 Recently IoT security ratings were introduced by the UL global certification company to save end-users’ from potential privacy threats.
 Even though it is a good step, more concrete regulation steps would be needed in the future with the addition of more connected devices and things in the Internet of Things family.
 Some companies are installing employee monitoring software to curb such behavior in the workplace.

 Robots Replacing Human Potential: